anav-dev/anav-dev/README.md

 ### Hi there 👋 I'm Ana, a Web Developer.
+- Graduated in **Science in Computing - Web Development** @National College of Ireland.
+- Currently studying the Full-Stack Software Development Diploma @CodeInstitute.
 - Dublin based.
-- Higher Diploma in Science in Computing (Web Development) @National College of Ireland.
-- Currently completing a Diploma in Full-Stack Software Development @CodeInstitute.